silnrsi/font-kanchenjunga/documentation/source/developer.md

 ---
 title: Kanchenjunga - Developer information
-fontversion: 0.200
+fontversion: 1.000
 ---

-Kanchenjunga is still in development.
-We welcome feedback on the design of individual characters and digits.

 ## Welcome font developers!

-We welcome other developers who wish to get involved in supporting and enhancing this font.
+We welcome other developers who wish to get involved in supporting and enhancing these fonts or who want to modify them.

 ## Permissions granted by the OFL